RHEcosystemAppEng/kogito-benchmark/automation/README.md

 * [Deploying the Kogito App](../deploy#deploying-the-kogito-app)
   * In case multiple tests are executed with different options, it can be deleted and restarted before every test execution
+* Build the Gatling application (build-config)
+* Build the Persist Gatling report to MongoDB
+ * Image is uploaded in personal Quay.io
+* Run the Gatling test
+* Fetch results from Nooba/MongoDB and update result page in Git repo
+* Fetch system metrics from OCP platform manually for the Kogito App pod and update result page in Git repo

 ## Runtime parameters
 | Parameter | Default Value |